All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 Steps To Achieving Financial Independence When You Have Money

-If you are a regular reader of this blog you may feel as if you’ve read this before and you’re probably right.
+If you are a regular reader of this blog, you may feel like you’ve read this before, and you’re probably right.

-For those of you who are new get ready for me to keep telling you that debt-freedom is possible.
+For new subscribers, get ready for me to keep telling you that debt-freedom is possible.

-Sometimes we have to do things over and over to gain experience and knowledge and the same goes for finance.
+Sometimes, we have to do things repeatedly to gain experience and knowledge; the same goes for finance.

-Every month budgeting may be the same boring task but the more you do it the better you get at it.
+Every month, budgeting may be the same tedious task, but the more you do it, the better you get at it.

-The same goes for investing in your retirement and know that you’ve stashed something away.
+The same goes for investing in retirement and knowing you’ve stashed something away.

-So, for some of you, this information may be new and for others, it’s a refresher to keep you motivated.
+So, this information may be new for some of you, but for others, it’s a refresher to keep you motivated.

 Financial Plan